highbyte/dotnet-6502/tools/cloudflare/app-sec-headers/README.md

-# dotnet-6502 app cross-origin isolation headers
+# dotnet-6502 app cross-origin isolation + cache-control headers

-Cloudflare Worker that adds cross-origin isolation headers to the dotnet-6502 emulator browser apps served from GitHub Pages behind Cloudflare.
+Cloudflare Worker that adds cross-origin isolation headers and cache-control headers to the dotnet-6502 emulator browser apps served from GitHub Pages behind Cloudflare.

 ## What it does